geo-tech-project/geotech/README.md

 * The generation of a Sentinel-2 satellite image for the areas where the training data is located is only done if the user chose to create a new model and therefore has uploaded training data.
 * It works analogously to the generation of the Sentinel-2 image for the AOI.
 Instead of filtering by the AOI, it filters by the geometry of the training polygons.
 Pixels outside the polygons are set to NA.

+### Part 2: Calculation of indices (with R)
+Additional indices can only be checked if the necessary bands for the calculations have also been selected.
+Then they are calculated and also used as predictors for further model training.
+* Available indices:
+  * NDVI, NDVI_sd_3x3, NDVI_sd_5x5
+  * BSI
+  * BAEI

-### Part 2: Model training (with R)
+### Part 3: Model training (with R)
 If the user selects to work with his own model, no further model training is needed.
 If the user selects to create a new model, some additional steps must be performed to obtain valid training data.
 The generated sentinel image of the training areas (consisting of all selected bands) is now combined with the information from the uploaded training data.
 Each pixel completely covered by a training polygon is assigned the class of the polygon.
 As a result we get a dataset of all overlaid pixels, their assigned class and spectral information that we can now use to train the model.

 The user can choose whether he wants to train the model with an random forest algorithm or with a support vector machine.
 For both, hyperparameters can be set.
 The models performance is validated with a spatial cross validation method, omitting whole training polygons.

-### Part 3: Prediction and AOA (with R)
+### Part 4: Prediction and AOA (with R)
 With the help of the trained model and the generated sentinel image for the AOI, a prediction is now calculated.
 In order to be able to make statements about the applicability of the model especially on unknown areas, the AOA is computed.
 In the areas where the model is not applicable according to the AOA, random points are generated that are suggested to the user as potential new locations for generating new training data.
 If this data is acquired in these areas and incorporated into the model, better results could be obtained.

 ## How to install and run the app

 To make it as simple as possible we used [Docker](https://www.docker.com) for the development.
-The only thing necessary to run this software, is to download this repository with `git clone --recursive https://github.com/geo-tech-project/geotech.git` and then run `docker-compsoe up --build`in the command line interface.
+The only thing necessary to run this software, is to download this repository with `git clone --recursive https://github.com/geo-tech-project/geotech.git` and then run `sudo docker-compsoe up --build`in the command line interface.
 This installs all dependencies for the front- and backend including all [R](https://www.r-project.org) packages.
 As these packages are not that small, this step could take up to one hour of building time (depending on your hardware).
 After building, the application will start automatically and you can access the webtool at `http://localhost:8780`.
 If you have terminated the application and want to restart it another time you can just leave out the `--build` tag of the `docker-compose up` command to start the app again.

 ## How to use the app

-### Main Tool
+### Main tool
 The main tool is designed in such a way that the user can use it very easily.
 The user is guided step by step and can only proceed to the next step if the previous one has been carried out correctly.
 For each step there is an additional info button that displays important information as soon as you hover over it.
 When everything has been entered successfully, the calculations can be started.
 After the calculations have been executed and no errors have occurred, the user will be directed to the results page.
 ![Main Tool page](https://github.com/geo-tech-project/frontend/raw/main/src/assets/main-tool.jpg)